-What is a sump pump basin and is it important?
-If you are like most homeowners you probably do not know what a sump pump basin is – or if you need one!
-A sump pump basin is simply a container that collects water that accumulates in the sump pit.
+What is a sump pump basin, and is it important?
+Like most homeowners, you probably do not know what much about it – or if you need one!
+It is simply a container collecting water accumulating in the sump pit.

-It’s important to have one of these installed in your home so that any water that accumulates can be quickly and easily drained away.
-In this blog post, we will teach you everything you need to know about sump pump basins!
+One of these must be installed in your home to quickly and efficiently drain any accumulated water.
+This blog post will teach you everything you need to know about sump pump basins!

 Learn More About Sump Pump Basins: